ISS/SIC

 Introduction *

 Intracranial hypertension (ICH) is a major determinant of poor outcomes in moderate to severe traumatic brain injury (TBI).
-Cerebrospinal fluid (CSF) biomarkers reflecting neuroinflammation and neuronal damage may offer predictive value for early ICH detection.This study aimed to assess whether cerebrospinal fluid levels of GFAP, S100B, IL-6, and NSE can serve as predictors for the onset of intracranial hypertension following TBI.
+Cerebrospinal fluid (CSF) biomarkers reflecting neuroinflammation and neuronal damage may offer predictive value for early ICH detection.This study aimed to assess whether early post-injury CSF levels of Glial Fibrillary Acidic Protein(GFAP), S100B, IL-6, and Neuron-Specific Enolase(NSE) can predict the onset of intracranial hypertension and correlate with key clinical outcomes in moderate to severe TBI.

 Material & Method *

-We retrospectively analyzed 60 adult TBI patients (GCS 4–12) admitted to a neurosurgical ICU from 2019 to 2023.
-All received external ventricular drains within 6 hours of injury, and CSF samples were tested using ELISA.
-ICH was defined as sustained ICP ≥22 mmHg.
-We examined how biomarker predictive value for ICH amd 30-day mortality and ICU length of stay.
-Statistical analyses included ROC curves, Youden’s Index, and correlation tests (p < 0.05).
+We conducted a retrospective analysis of 60 adult TBI patients (GCS 4–12) admitted to a neurosurgical ICU between 2019 and 2023, all of whom required external ventricular drainage within 6 hours of injury.
+Archived CSF samples were analyzed for GFAP, S100B, IL-6, and NSE using ELISA.
+Intracranial hypertension (ICH) was defined as sustained ICP ≥22 mmHg.
+Primary outcomes included biomarker predictive value for ICH; secondary outcomes were 30-day mortality and ICU length of stay.
+Statistical analysis included ROC curves, AUC comparison, Youden’s Index for cutoff determination, and Pearson correlation.
+A p < 0.05 was considered statistically significant.

 Results *